ramirorichmand/RR10_MyStudyPlan/Week 2/Coin Change/Notes.md

 ## Conclusion

 The "Coin Change" problem can be solved using dynamic programming.
 By following the steps outlined above, we should be able to find the fewest number of coins needed to make up the given amount.
-Remember to properly initialize the `dp` array and iterate over the coins and amounts to calculate the minimum number of coins.
+Remember to properly initialise the `dp` array and iterate over the coins and amounts to calculate the minimum number of coins.

 It's important to note that dynamic programming is a powerful technique for solving optimization problems like this, where we can break down the problem into smaller subproblems and build up the solution iteratively.